Chambers Email: firstname.lastname@example.org

 Counsel and unrepresented parties should be familiar with the Middle District of Florida Local Rules and the Middle District of Florida Discovery Handbook.

 Confidentiality orders should be limited to documents or specific categories of documents that are subject to confidential treatment under prevailing law.
 Judge Kelly will not issue blanket confidentiality orders that provide that any information designated by the parties as confidential will be protected.
 However, the parties are free to enter into private confidentiality agreements.
-Under Rule 26 (c) of the Rules of Civil Procedure, good cause must be shown before a protective order will be granted.
+Under Rule 26 (c) of the Federal Rules of Civil Procedure, good cause must be shown before a protective order will be granted.
 In rare circumstances, the court may order the filing of information under seal.
 See Middle District Discovery Handbook Section I. C. 2.
 If a request for filing under seal is made, the Eleventh Circuit precedent setting forth the governing standard and the public's interests, as well as the requirements of Local Rule 1.09 should be addressed.
 See United States v.
 Rosenthal, 763 F.2d 1291, 1293 (11th Cir.
 1985); Nixon v.
 Warner Communications, Inc., 435 U.S. 589, 597 (1978); Chicago Tribune Co. v.
 Bridgestone/Firestone, Inc., 263 F.3d 1304, 1311-12 (11th Cir.
 2001); Globe Newspaper Co. v.
 Superior Court for Norfolk County, 457 U.S. 596, 606-07 (1982); Microlumen, Inc. v.
 Allegrati, Case No. 8:07-cv-350-T-17TBM, 2007 WL 1247068 (M.D.
 Fla.
 April 30, 2007).

 To establish orderly and efficient procedures for designating information and documents withheld from discovery on the basis of a privilege, recognized protection, or confidential information, Judge Kelly issued the following standing orders, which govern all cases assigned to him: